unfor19/bargs/README.md

     ---
    ```

-1. Add the following reference at the beginning of your application
+1. Add the following line at the beginning of your application

    ```bash
    source bargs.sh "$@"